 Email is well established as a means of communicating with colleagues and contacts.
 It can also offer an efficient, highly measurable and cost-effective alternative to more traditional forms of marketing to customers.
-In this article we look at how you can set up an email marketing campaign
+In this article, Tim Watson of Zettasphere looks at how you can set up an email marketing campaign

 A direct mailing campaign can set you back more than £600 for 5,000 recipients.
 The flyer will drop through your potential customer's door and the chances are they will put it straight into the bin.
 What if you could get your promotional material - whether that's an e-newsletter or a sales offer - directly in front of the same people at a fraction of the cost?